florin-git/TV-Movies-Visual-Analytics/README.md

 The application can be tried at this [link](https://florin-git.github.io/TV-Movies-Visual-Analytics/).

-Or you can run locally cloning the repository and executing the following command "python -m http.server".
+Or you can run it locally, by cloning the repository and executing the following command "python -m http.server".
 Then at "localhost:8000" you can find the application.

 # Overview